 College Factual analyzes over 2,000 colleges and universities in its annual rankings and ranks them in a variety of ways, including most diverse, best overall quality, best for non-traditional students, and much more.

-According to College Factual's 2023 analysis, Boston College is ranked #45 out of 2,241 schools in the nation that were analyzed for overall quality.
+According to College Factual's 2024 analysis, Boston College is ranked #58 out of 2,238 schools in the nation that were analyzed for overall quality.
 This puts it in the top 5% of all schools in the nation.
-Boston College has maintained this ranking for at least two years in a row.